How to make an app in 7 easy steps ?

 Today the mobile app market is expanding rapidly as our society relies increasingly on smartphones and digital technology.

-According to Statista in 2017, 178 millions apps were downloaded, and this number is set to reach 258 billions by 2022.
+According to Statista in 2017, 178 million apps were downloaded, and this number is set to reach 258 billion by 2022.
 There’s clearly a high demand for apps, which renders the mobile market highly competitive.

 But it’s not easy to create an app.
-Mobile app development takes time, expertise and is usually expensive.
-Often people make the mistake of diving straight in instead of taking the time to analyse their ideas and understand the different steps necessary to build a successful app.
+Mobile app development takes time, expertise, and is usually expensive.
+Often people make the mistake of diving straight in instead of taking the time to analyze their ideas and understand the different steps necessary to build a successful app.

-Whether you are creating an app to complement your website, to reach a new audience for your business or simply have a great idea for a new app, in this article we will explore each step starting from your app ideas to the publication and upkeep of your app.
+Whether you want to create an app to complement your website, to reach a new audience for your business or simply have a great idea for a new app, in this article we will explore each step starting from your app ideas to the publication and upkeep of your app.